miklevin/MikeLev.in/poetry.md

 ## The Poetry of Mike Levin

-Once upon a time, I wrote a lot of poetry.
-I was a young hotshot webmaster, and I was full of myself.
-I was also full of angst.
-I was also full of ideas.
-I was also full of energy.
-I was also full of passion.
-I was also full of poetry.
-This is it, from a Commodore Wonderland to MOZ.
+Once upon a time, I wrote some poetry.

 - [Who Let in The Bees?](/poetry/bees/) — we see how mediocrity eternally recurs.
 - [The Eighty Twenty Rule](/poetry/eighty-twenty-rule/) — we organize our efforts for maximum returns.